Additional Insured — Owners, Lessees or Contractors — Automatic Status For Other Parties When Required In Written Construction Agreement

 CG 20 38 is the automatic-status form that includes both ongoing-operations and completed-operations coverage.
 It's effectively CG 20 33 + CG 20 37 in one endorsement: any party with whom the named insured has a written construction agreement is automatically an additional insured for both work in progress and work after completion.

-Like other automatic forms, it requires a written executed subcontract specifying AI status.
-The same "lower of" limits cap applies.
+This is the gold-standard endorsement for AI status in construction — one form, contract-driven, both timing windows covered.
+Like other automatic forms, it requires a written executed subcontract specifying AI status, and the same "lower of" limits cap applies.

 Verification checklist